Article

 While MacKenzie Scott’s Yield Giving has redefined large-scale philanthropy, several other grantmakers offer similar opportunities for nonprofits seeking transformational funding.

-Yield Giving (MacKenzie Scott) Unrestricted, trust-based philanthropy $1M–$100M+ Primarily invite-only; occasional open calls Established nonprofits with strong track records and visibility
+Yield Giving (MacKenzie Scott) Unrestricted, trust-based philanthropy $1M–$100M+ Primarily invite-only, occasional open calls Established nonprofits with strong track records and visibility

-Coefficient Giving (Open Philanthropy) Research-driven, high-impact funding $100K–multi-million Primarily invite-based; some outreach accepted Organizations tackling large-scale systemic issues
+Coefficient Giving (Open Philanthropy) Research-driven, high-impact funding $100K–multi-million Primarily invite-based, some outreach accepted Organizations tackling large-scale systemic issues

-Mulago Foundation High-impact, scalable solutions funding Six–seven figures No unsolicited applications; invite-only Nonprofits with proven, scalable models
+Mulago Foundation High-impact, scalable solutions funding Six–seven figures No unsolicited applications, invite-only Nonprofits with proven, scalable models

 Lever for Change / Big Bet Philanthropy Open-call, large-scale competitions $1M–$20M+ Competitive application process Nonprofits ready to scale impact significantly